etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-client-event-handler-actions.md

 ####  Overriding/Replacing an Action

 An action can be registered using an ID (**action id**).
-If there is already an action registered with the same ID for the same tab and event type then it is replaced by the new registration.
+If there is already an action registered with the same ID for the same tab and event type, then it is replaced by the new registration.

 ##  Examples